 Karen is an experienced ASA Level 2 coach and teacher with over 15 years experience teaching and coaching a vast range of abilities.
-Karen has also recently been the coach at Holmewood House Prep School as well as running Monson's Learn to Swim school
+Karen is the coach at Holmewood House Prep School as well as running Monson's Learn to Swim.

 Karen swam for Monson's Top Squad in her youth for about 7 years so is very pleased to be back at her old club in a coaching capacity.